 Angel Caballero decided to name the cave Maxange In remembrance of his father who started the quarry, indeed, the contraction of Maximilian, his father's first name and his.

 The visit of the cave and practical information

-The visits are accompanied by a guide who will explain the discovery of the cave but also its geology, the formation of galleries and concretions and many anecdotes.
-The visit of the caves of Maxange lasts 40 minutes.
+The visits are accompanied by a guide who will explain the discovery of the cave but also its geology, the formation of the galleries and concretions and many anecdotes.
+The visit to the Maxange cave lasts 40 minutes.
 The temperature in the cave is 13°C.

 On site you will be able to enjoy a bar with a shaded terrace, children will have access to a playground.